Eziolin1/MLS_PJ/README.md

 And you may need to run pip install timm to install timm library if you don't have it.

-Use followin gcommand to get clean datasets for training:
+Use following command to get clean datasets for training:

 unzip clean_resized_images.zip